DevRel-Foundation/governance/drf_phases_plan.md

 	- Wrap-up summary of lessons learned published to GitHub.
 	- Recommendations to pass on to the next group published to GitHub.
 	- Feedback on the overall process published to GitHub.
-	- Optional recognition of group managers or members.
+	- Optional recognition of group managers or participants.
-	- Indication of what managers and members would continue for another commitment period and in what capacity.
+	- Indication of what managers and participants would continue for another commitment period and in what capacity.
 ### **Conclusion: Continuous Improvement**

 As we complete all phases, the steering committee will review the entire process.
 This final step is essential for ongoing growth and adaptability.
 We may revisit Phase 1 for new ideas and feedback to keep our community dynamic and aligned with its goals.